2031 and 2035 FIFA Women's World Cup bids: 2035 Bids

-United Kingdom (England–Northern Ireland–Scotland–Wales)
+England, Northern Ireland, Scotland and Wales

 In May 2023, The Football Association announced their intention to bid following the success of their women's team at the UEFA Women's Euro 2022 and the large attendance at Wembley Stadium for the 2022 Women's FA Cup final.
 This would be England's first time hosting the women's tournament, though they have significant hosting experience including the 1963 UEFA U-18, 1966 FIFA World Cup, 1983 UEFA U-18, 1993 UEFA U-18, UEFA Euro 1996, 2001 UEFA U-16, 2018 UEFA U-17, and several matches of UEFA Euro 2020.
 A bid alongside Scotland, Wales, Ireland and Northern Ireland similar to their successful UEFA Euro 2028 bid was also proposed.
 The home nations of the United Kingdom (England, Northern Ireland, Scotland, and Wales) pushed their bid from 2031 to 2035 following the confirmation of hosting restrictions on 5 March 2025.
 On 3 April 2025, FIFA declared the United Kingdom bid the sole valid bid for 2035.
+Due to UEFA's boycott of FIFA competitions due to the FIFA Forward Enterprise proposal, it is unknown if an alternative host, which would have to be from CAF, will be selected if the boycott is maintained.

-2035 Host selection
+Host selection

-On 30 April 2026 in Vancouver during the 76th FIFA Congress, FIFA will announce the host for the 2035 FIFA Women's World Cup.
+On 23 November 2026 in Zürich during the tenth extraordinary FIFA Congress, FIFA will announce the host for the 2035 FIFA Women's World Cup.